Abhilash1101/M1_Application_CafeBill/1_Requirements/README.md

 ## Strength
 - Easy accessibility.
 - Easy to use and low cost.
+- Different Menu List.
 ## Weakness
 - Security issue, user data may leak.
 - It doesn’t have payment method option
 ## Opportunities
--	Advanced design can be implemented in future.
+-	It can be expanded by adding additional features like Search Food by Hotel or Nearby Restaurants, Sort w.r.t Name, Amount, Restaurants, etc.
 -	In future, we may be having local café/restaurant app with all features.
 ## Threats
 - Security concerns.